tumi8/vermont/README.md

  - libczmq-dev (for receiving IPFIX reports over ZMQ) ==> cmake option SUPPORT_ZMQ

-For DTLS support, OpenSSL 1.0.0 or higher is required.
-It is recommended to build OpenSSL based on the latest CVS revision.
-See DTLS instructions below.
+For DTLS support, OpenSSL 1.0.0 is required.

 ## BUILDING AND INSTALLATION